prafulk/intuit_challenge/README.md

 If running python 3 do the following:
 >pip install -r requirements2.txt and python financial_advice.py

+If installing dependencies on your local system throws an error, look below for a detailed implementation along with a screenshot of final output.

 ## Financial Advice Application using Machine Learning Algorithms
 The following is a detailed implementation of the application.
 It gives you a stepwise implementation of the code and the API's plugged in.
 I used the Quandl Financial Dataset API and the Yahoo Financial Dataset API to aid me in getting the fundamental data.
 I tried adding more API's related to getting the Financial data but it was just a overlap of data.
 Yahoo Finance and Quandl gave me the right amount of data to build my model.